schematics/schematics/README.md

 7. Removed all jsonschema related things.
 8. Removed the demos.
 If this goes well I will write up proper documentation with examples.
+9. Renamed to_json to to_dict and removed all mention of json.

 ## Models